This post may contain affiliate links. Read my disclosure policy.

 I use the Cosori XL.
 It has a nice, large and deep basket.
-While cooking multiple batches does make for cripier fries, in a pinch you can put en entire pound of fries in here and they still cook pretty well.
+While cooking multiple batches does make for crispier fries, in a pinch you can put an entire pound of fries in here and they still cook pretty well.
 This has a regular spot on my countertop because I use it several times a week.

 Air Fryer Parmesan Truffle Fries

 - ¼ teaspoon black pepper